kinesin-ca/daggyr/README.md

 cargo run --bin server
 ```

-More detailed configurations and exmaples are in the `examples` directory.
+More detailed configurations and examples are in the `examples` directory.